ReqRest/ReqRest-Documentation/doc/articles/guides/custom-serializers.md

 }
 ```

-Since ReqRest is just supposed to be a wrapper around .NET's `HttpClient` API, all that it
+Since ReqRest is just supposed to be a wrapper around .NET's @"System.Net.Http.HttpClient" API, all
-cares about is how an object can be converted to and from an `HttpContent`, because both the
+that it cares about is how an object can be converted to and from an @"System.Net.Http.HttpContent",
+because both the @"System.Net.Http.HttpRequestMessage" and @"System.Net.Http.HttpResponseMessage"
-`HttpRequestMessage` and `HttpResponseMessage` store their body as an `HttpContent` instance.
+store their body as an @"System.Net.Http.HttpContent" instance.

 ## Serializer Checklist